brouberol/blog/content/essential-tools-p1-discovering-terminal.md

 ![The DEC VT100, a physical video terminal dating back 1978](images/terminal/physical-terminal.png)
+<span class=imgcaption>The DEC VT100, a physical video terminal dating back 1978</span>

 Nowadays, terminals are programs run into a graphical window, emulating the behavior of the video terminals of old.

 ![This is what a terminal looks like nowadays](images/terminal/shell.png)
+<span class=imgcaption>This is what a terminal looks like nowadays.</span>

-Different operating systems come with different terminals and different shells pre-installed.
+Different operating systems come with different terminals and different shells pre-installed, but most common shell out there is certainly `bash`.

 Before we go any deeper, let’s open a terminal!
-The way you do this depends on your operating system.
+The way you do this however depends on your operating system.

 ### Opening a terminal

-**On MacOS**
+#### On MacOS

 Open the `Finder` app, click on `Applications` on the left pane, then enter the `Utilities` directory, then execute the `Terminal` app.
 You